hbctraining/publication_perfect/lessons/custom_themes.md

 >         legend.position = "none")
 > ```

-If there is nothing that we want to change when we run this, then we do not need to specify any arguments.
-Creating the function is simple; we can just put the code inside the `{}`:
+Creating a function that represents these thematic changes is simple; we can just put the above code inside the `{}`:

 ```r
 personal_theme <- function(){